Zinovii Shulman

-Zinovii P. Shulman (23 February 1924 in Ptich, Homiel Voblast – 4 February 2007 in Minsk, Belarus) was a Belarusian hydrodynamics scientist, former chief research worker of the state research institute A. V. Luikov Heat and Mass Transfer Institute of the National Academy of Sciences of Belarus, and a doctor of technical sciences.
+Zinovii P. Shulman (23 February 1924 – 4 February 2007) was a Belarusian hydrodynamics scientist, former chief research worker of the state research institute A. V. Luikov Heat and Mass Transfer Institute of the National Academy of Sciences of Belarus, and a doctor of technical sciences.

 Early life and education

 Born in Ptich, Shulman spent his childhood in a small township near the Ptich railway station in Gomel Province.
-Later, his family moved to Gomel, where attended high school in preparation for tertiary studies.
+Later, his family moved to Gomel, where he attended high school in preparation for tertiary studies.

-When the Second World War broke out, like several of his fellow male students, Shulman joined to defend his country.
-His bravery, courage, and valour were marked with high battle service decorations, including the Order of Glory and Order of the Patriotic War.
+When World War II broke out, like several of his fellow male students, Shulman joined to defend his country.
+His courage and valour were marked with high battle service decorations, including the Order of Glory and Order of the Patriotic War.

 In 1947, after his military discharge and without passing high-school equivalency exams, Shulman matriculated to the Leningrad Polytechnical Institute, where he was taught by the physicist Abram Ioffe.